 With a total of 562 500 units produced, the GMC CCKW is the WWII emblematic light truck, released in numerous variants : cargo, gasoline tanker, water tanker, workshop, artillery tractor, compressor, tipper truck, amphibious truck etc….

-Our GMC CCKW 352 is most of the time equipped with a gantry crane that can easily be removed.
+Our GMC CCKW 352 is most of the time equipped with a gantry crane that can easily be removed (Set number 7).
 This crane helps us very much when we have to carry heavy parts to professionals for renovation.
-Originally, the CCKW 352 were not equipped with such a crane that was installed on long wheelbase CCKW 353, known to many in the French Army as “Lot 7”.
+Originally during WW2, the CCKW 352 were not equipped with such a crane that was installed on long wheelbase CCKW 353.

 C : designed in 1941